 strcpy()

 This function copies the content of one C-style string to another.
-It takes two arguments, both of type char*
+It takes two arguments, both of type char* (destination and source) and returns the destination string.

 Example: